5 Reasons Why I Left Hong Kong and Moved Home to Toronto

 Not only is house availability scarce in the city, it is hard to find something of a reasonable amount to pay.
 Some people move out to the islands for better prices but you have to take a boat every morning to work.
 For me, I think I will get seasick but that is what you sacrifice for a better living environment.

 When I first came to Hong Kong, I thought that I would naturally ‘fit in.’
 I am of Chinese descent, my parents were from Hong Kong, I speak Cantonese (although I can’t read and write) and I understand the customs and traditions.
-Basically, I grew up with these things so how can I not feel belonged?
+Basically, I grew up with these things so how could I not feel belonged?

 Well, I soon learned that I was wrong.
 Language fluency and cultural understanding were two different things.
 I spoke the language, but I did not grow up in Hong Kong and I didn’t understand what it is like to grow up there.
 I don’t know what it is like to go to a school interview at the age of 3, to have to do hours of homework in elementary school and to have the pressure to excel in national exams to go to university.
 I don’t understand the work culture and its expectations of staying late in the office, to be a slave at work nor how to have a “life” after work since everything is still open.